Formula E car: 3rd generation (from 2022)

-The Formula E Gen3 (Spark Gen3) which was used from season 9 through 10 (2022-23 to 2023–24).
+The 3rd generation of Formula E cars are lighter and smaller than the 2nd generation cars to allow for more wheel-to-wheel racing.
+It will be the first formula car with both front and rear powertrains, with a 250 kW motor-generator on the front axle being used for regenerative braking and a 350 kW motor on the rear axle powering the vehicle.
+It will be the first formula car not to feature rear hydraulic brakes, and will instead rely on the regenerative capabilities of the engines for braking on the rear wheels, with only a single-use emergency disc brake system to save weight.
+It is claimed that "at least 40% of the energy used within a race will be produced by regenerative braking during the race".
+This contributes to the car, at the time of launch in 2022, being claimed as becoming the world's most energy efficient race car ever.
+Performance-wise, the 3rd generation Formula E cars are expected to achieve around 2 to 4 seconds faster lap times in both qualifying and races compared to the 2nd generation cars.

-The 3rd generation of Formula E cars is expected to be lighter and smaller than the 2nd generation cars to allow for more wheel-to-wheel racing.
-It will be the first formula car with both front and rear powertrains, with a 250 kW generator in the front being used for regenerative braking and a 350 kW engine in the rear for powering the vehicle.
-It will be the first formula car not to feature rear hydraulic brakes, and will instead rely on the regenerative capabilities of the engines for braking on the rear wheels, and it is claimed that "at least 40% of the energy used within a race will be produced by regenerative braking during the race".
-This contributes to the car, at the launch in 2022, being expected to become the world's most energy efficient race car ever.
-Performance wise, the 3rd generation Formula E cars are expected to achieve around 2 to 4 seconds faster lap times in both qualifying and races compared to the 2nd generation cars.
+After 2 seasons, the car was upgraded to the Gen3 Evo model, which features grippier Hankook tires and the use of the front motor to deploy 67 hp for all-wheel drive traction in qualifying and Attack Mode to address criticisms about poor grip and the weak effect of Attack Mode in the initial seasons.
+Additionally, the front wing was replaced with a more robust design.

 The specifications for the 3rd generation Formula E cars are: